Gaza in lockdown to try to contain its first COVID-19 outbreak | Health

 Gaza in lockdown to try to contain its first COVID-19 outbreak

-A government spokesman said four cases of the coronavirus were confirmed in a single family in a refugee camp, the first in Gaza that did not involve people quarantined in border facilities after crossing into the coastal enclave from Egypt and Israel.
-Citing security concerns, both Egypt and Israel maintain tight restrictions at the Gaza frontier, leaving Gazans with little access to the outside world for years.
+A government spokesman said four cases of the coronavirus were confirmed in a single-family in a refugee camp, the first in Gaza that did not involve people quarantined in border facilities after crossing into the coastal enclave from Egypt and Israel.
+Citing security concerns, both Egypt and Israel maintain tight restrictions at the Gaza frontier, leaving Gazans with little access to the outside world for years and hospitals often complaining of shortages in medical supplies.

-With businesses, schools and mosques ordered closed late on Monday for at least 48 hours, Gaza's streets were largely deserted.
-But some people scrambled to stock up on essentials in groceries and bakeries, a limited number of which were allowed to remain open.
-Police vehicles used loudspeakers to urge Gazans to abide by the lockdown.
+"What happens if one of us gets infected?" asked Khaled Sami, a Gaza resident.
+"When people are seriously ill, they send them into Israel, the West Bank or Egypt.
+Everything is closed now and who is going to open the gate for someone suffering from the coronavirus?"
+With businesses, schools and mosques ordered shuttered late on Monday for at least 48 hours, Gaza's streets were largely deserted.
+But some people scrambled to buy essentials in groceries and bakeries, a limited number of which were open.

+"I hope the whole world can now help Gaza.
+We can't resolve this issue on our own," said another Gaza resident, who asked to be identified only as Abu Ahmed.
+Despite the lockdown, hundreds attended the funeral of four Islamic Jihad gunmen who died in an explosion in Gaza on Monday.
+The cause of the blast was not immediately disclosed.

-The health crisis came amid heightened tensions along the Israel-Gaza border, where Palestinians have been launching sporadic rocket attacks and incendiary balloons that have burned fields in southern Israel.
-Israel has responded with air strikes against Hamas positions.
+But in many places, only the sounds of home generators used to make up for power cuts that can stretch up to 20 hours a day, could be heard.
+The health crisis came amid heightened tensions fuelled by the launching of sporadic rocket attacks and incendiary balloons at Israel, which has responded with airstrikes against Hamas positions.

-"No war has ever forced the people into a strict curfew (but) a weak virus has confined two million in the Strip," Freih Abu Middain, a Gaza-based former justice minister, wrote on social media.
-"All of (Israel's) F-16s, missiles and tanks couldn't do that."
-Gaza's health ministry said the four COVID-19 cases were uncovered after a woman travelled to the West Bank, where she tested positive.
-It said it was carrying out contact tracing to stem the spread of the infection.
+Gaza's health ministry said the four COVID-19 cases were uncovered after a woman traveled to the West Bank, where she tested positive.
+The ministry said there have been 110 cases of the coronavirus inside border quarantine facilities and one death since the world pandemic began.

 ALSO READ